gwong229/DPS920Final/README.md

-# Self-Driving Car Simulation (Behavioral Cloning) - Project Documentation
+# Self-Driving Car Simulation - Project Documentation

 ## Approach
 This project teaches a car to drive itself, using nothing but images from its front